About Tacor

 The founding partners wanted to build a business that catered to the airlines and focused on repairing parts that were costly to replace.
 The formula was very basic—keep our overhead low, provide the customer with a quality service at a fair price, in a quick and timely manner!
 TACOR was established in 1993 and received our Air Agency Certificate in April of 1994.

-1995
+January 1995

-1996
+May 1996

 Developed a repair to increase strength and durability of Boeing 757 magnesium thrust reverser cascade vanes.
 The repair is written into Delta Air Line’s Maintenance Manuals.
 Opens the door for work at major airlines across the country.

-1997
+April 1997

-1999
+April 1999

 The company held over 40 DER Process Specifications that it had developed with the aid of FAA Designated Engineering Representatives.
 Some were as simple as wheel dust covers (hub caps) while some were much more complex, like the aforementioned magnesium cascade vanes.
 Estimated savings for TACOR customers on these items exceeds $1,000,000 since opening.

-2002
+April 2002

 The Move

 Originally located in Pryor, Oklahoma, TACOR relocated to the Dallas/Ft Worth area in 2002 after the events of 9/11 forever changed the face of our business.
-The organization’s ownership converted to new leadership and management with a revised business plan.
+The organization’s ownership was converted to new leadership and management with a revised business plan.
 Now, more than ever, was the time to exercise cost cutting measures.
 Basically, we kept our reputation but started over with a new location, new employees and a new focus.

 2006